Charlotte of Savoy: Queen

 On 22 July 1461, Charlotte became Queen of France.
 The following year, she became seriously ill and was close to death by August 1462.
 Although she recovered, her health was weakened.

 Louis XI did not keep much of a representational court life.
 He had Queen Charlotte and her household kept secluded at the Château of Amboise, where she spent her days with her sisters and courtiers, supervising the education of her daughters (her son was educated by the king), playing chess and marbles, listening to her lute player, doing needlework and fulfilling her religious duties.
-On rare occasions she was asked to fulfill ceremonial tasks as queen such as greeting foreign guests, for example in 1470, when the king took the powerful Earl of Warwick and the Duke of Clarence from England to Amboise to visit her.
-Charlotte was interested in literature and praised for the taste and excellence of her personal library.
-She left a collection of about one hundred manuscripts, which would become the genesis of the Bibliothèque nationale of France.
+On rare occasions, she was asked to fulfil ceremonial tasks as queen such as greeting foreign guests, for example in 1470, when the king took the powerful Earl of Warwick and the Duke of Clarence from England to Amboise to visit her.
+Charlotte was interested in literature and was praised for the taste and excellence of her personal library.
+She left a collection of about one hundred manuscripts, which would become the genesis of the Bibliothèque Nationale de France.

 Charlotte was regarded as virtuous.
 A contemporary noted that "while she was an excellent Princess in other respects, she was not a person in whom a man could take any great delight"; However, after the birth of her last child in 1472, Louis swore that he would no longer be unfaithful, and according to the chronicler Phillip de Commynes, he kept this vow.

 Charlotte served as regent in September 1465.

 Queen dowager

-Charlotte was widowed on August 30, 1483, upon which Louis XI was succeeded by their son Charles VIII, who was still a minor.
+Charlotte was widowed on 30 August 1483, upon which Louis XI was succeeded by their son Charles VIII, who was still a minor.

 Louis XI did not make Charlotte regent if his son should succeed him while still a minor; he did in fact not formally appoint a regent at all, but he did leave instructions for a royal council to govern during such a minority, in which Charlotte, alongside Duke Jean de Bourbon II and their two sons-in-law Louis d'Orleans (married to their daughter Jeanne) and Peter II, Duke of Bourbon (married to their daughter Anne), were made members.
 In practice, her daughter Anne took control over France as regent during the minority of Charles.